swt-initiative31/documents/results/swing.md

 **Final Assessment:** <!-- Closing assessment statement in one or two sentences; should be sufficient to understand the overall assessment in one minute -->
 Swing looks like a promising alternative to provide a single port of SWT because of its low risks, ease of distribution and because it continues to receive bug fixes and updates.
 The fact that is 100% Java code also makes it easier to find the necessary expertise in the market.
-I suggest to keep looking into it and extend the PoC period in order to gain deeper insight regarding open points like improving/replacing the **Browser**, **performance** for complex UIs and, most importantly, the integration of native window handles.
+We suggest to keep looking into it and extend the PoC period in order to gain deeper insight regarding open points like improving/replacing the **Browser**, **performance** for complex UIs and, most importantly, the integration of native window handles.

 ## Appendix